microsoft/SmartHotel360-Website/README.md

 Set `SmartHotel360.Website` as startup project, then hit F5 to start debugging.
 The web is configured to use the public endpoints for the backend, so you don't need to run the backend locally.

+> Note: you will need to have installed [NodeJS](https://nodejs.org) to run the website locally.

 ## Configuring The Website

 The file `appsettings.Development.json` contains the settings of the website.
 By default, the following options are used: